Installation views from ‘Embassy’ solo exhibition - OFFSITE Gallery, Fitzroy, Melbourne, 2018.

-For many years, one of my father’s oldest friends worked as a spy.
-Shortly after the fall of the Soviet Union when the U.S.S.R had to move stuff quickly he was sent on an assignment to meet up with an ex-Soviet general to inspect a fleet of submarines for purchase.
+For many years, a family friend worked as a spy.
+Shortly after the fall of the Soviet Union when the U.S.S.R had to move gear quickly he was sent on an assignment to meet up with an ex-Soviet general to inspect a fleet of submarines for purchase.

 Upon meeting the general, the operative asked cordially “Is this the first time you’ve been here?” referring to the picturesque harbour of the major city they’d met in, to which the Russian general replied with a quiet smirk “No - just the first time we’ve been ashore”.

-Through the re-creation of an archetypal consular space, Embassy charts a course from the Petrov Affair to modern whistleblowers living in the Ecuadorian Embassy, to examine the amusing, sinister and codified rituals of diplomacy.
+Through the re-creation of an archetypal consular space, Embassy charts a course from the Petrov Affair to modern whistleblowers removed from the Ecuadorian Embassy, to examine the amusing, sinister and codified rituals of diplomacy.